-RIZIV / INAMI

-National Institute for Health and Disability Insurance | Institut national d'assurance maladie-invalidité | Rijksinstituut voor ziekte- en invaliditeitsverzekering
+RIZIV / INAMI National Institute for Health and Disability Insurance | Institut national

-Association of Flemish Cities and Towns | Vlaamse Vereniging voor VVSG
+VVSG Association of Flemish Cities and Towns | Vlaamse Vereniging voor

 Steden en Gemeente

 Overview of relevant documents during the asylum procedure

 Annex 26

 This document is proof of the registration of the asylum application at the Immigration Office.
 The applicant for international protection should present himself/herself to the local commune with this document and register for an orange card ('attestation d'immatriculation').
 If the applicant is accommodated at a reception centre, the competent commune is the one that is closest to the reception centre.